Black Rifle Coffee Celebrates Memorial Day With 'Folded Flag' MV

 According to the brand, the project is the start of a multi-year Memorial Day initiative focused on remembrance and continued support for military families.

-"Memorial Day should be spent with the people you love, grilling, laughing, and enjoying the freedom we’ve all been given," said Best.
+"Memorial Day should be spent with the people you love, grilling, laughing, and enjoying the freedom we’ve all been given," Best said in a press release.

 "But that freedom was paid for by men and women who didn’t make it home, and by families who carry that loss every single day."